ashki23/sbox/docs/sbox.rst

    and Unix ``top`` command for a running job.
 -  ``--history``: Return jobs history for last day, week, month or year.
    It requires one of the day/week/month/year options as an argument.
-It uses Slurm ``sacct`` command and return empty output if the cluster does not use Slurm for users’ account management.
+It uses Slurm ``sacct`` command and returns empty output if the cluster does not use Slurm for users’ account management.
 -  ``--pending``: Return user’s pending jobs by using Slurm ``squeue`` command.